 Every time the church (which is God’s people) meets, there is an elephant in the room.
 There are hurting, broken people in most every seat.
 Yet, we all pretend that we are just fine, when in fact, our lives are falling apart.
 Some are so broken and depressed that they may be on the brink of taking their own life!

 In Phase Four we are going to tackle a few areas of brokenness that are quite common to most of us such as bitterness, unforgiveness, depression, and weathering some of life’s painful seasons.
-These lessons are intended to begin a dialog on such matters and address them from a biblical point of view.
+These lessons are intended to begin a dialogue on such matters and address them from a Biblical point of view.
 However, they are by no means a substitute for seeking professional, godly counsel.
 As areas of brokenness come to light, seek out other resources that are readily available and, if need be, spend some time using them to go deeper.
 It is best not to move on to teach other truths until these issues are resolved.

 There are two Greek words found in Ephesians 4:12 that encapsulate the lessons in Phase Four.
 The first word is equipping or, in KJV, perfecting.
 Essentially, it means to complete furnishing, perfecting, to repair, to mend, prepare, and restore.
 The idea is one of mending something that is broken (like a net or heart).
 Equipping the saints, therefore, is binding up what is broken in God’s family.
 In the context of Ephesians 4:12, that would mean that we help them find healing and deliverance from sin so that they, in turn, are prepared to do the same ministry in the lives of others.
 Now, I would like to draw your attention to the second word used in Ephesians 4:12, and it is the word building or, in KJV, edifying.
 In Greek, it is okodome (Ephesians 2:19-22).
 It means architecture, a structure, or building.
 It is derived from the word house or family.
 To edify the saints is to build up God’s family.